A survey to provide data on how disabled and non-disabled people participate in society.

 The survey aims to identify the reasons why people do not take part in these areas as much as they would like to.
 It also explores topics such as living standards, housing, discrimination and crime.

-The Office for National Statistics (ONS) runs the survey throughout the year across Great Britain.
+The ONS runs the survey throughout the year across Great Britain.
 It interviews a random sample of households, with sectors of society chosen to reflect the general population.

 Life opportunities survey – publication usage exercise